 any pair of vectors is arccos(‑1/(n‑1)).

-(I've omitted steps of algebra here; it's all straightforward.)
+(I've omitted some steps of algebra here; it's all straightforward.)

-The uniformity of length and subtended angle between pairs
+Together, the uniformity of length and uniformity of subtended angle

 n projected vectors point to vertices